Transfer of Learning: A Complete GuideTransfer of Learning: A Complete Guide: classroom practice and examples for teachers

 Assessments often miss transfer because they use familiar content (Bransford & Schwartz, 1999).
 If transfer matters, include transfer tasks in assessments (Barnett & Ceci, 2002).
 This helps learners apply knowledge to new situations (Mayer & Wittrock, 1996).

-Ask students not just to demonstrate skills but to explain when and why to use them.
+Ask learners not just to demonstrate skills but to explain when and why to use them.
 Can they identify contexts where particular strategies or concepts apply?
 Can they articulate the reasoning behind procedures?
 These responses reveal depth of understanding that predicts transfer.

 Bridging analogies link new ideas to known ones.
 Comparison charts show principles in different contexts.
 Ask learners, "Where else does this apply?"
 'Hugging' strategies (Brown et al., 1989) match practice to real use.
 'Bridging' teaches key concepts (Gick & Holyoak, 1983; Perfetto et al., 1983).
 Vary practice problems, keeping structures constant (Schmidt & Bjork, 1992).